 Working with the East Iceland Medical Directorate, local and Polish physicians, and first responders, Bechtel assembled emergency and on-site primary care services with round-the-clock health care access for workers.

-Bechtel achieved 1 million consecutive hours of work without a lost-time incident
+Bechtel achieved 1 million consecutive job hours without a lost-time incident.

 At times, Iceland’s coastal winds reached 90 miles (145 kilometers) per hour, shutting down crane operations and other work.
 We couldn’t stop the wind, but we planned for it by assembling modules on the ground and even purchased entire buildings preassembled, so we could put them in place as weather allowed.
 We developed an innovative construction plan to erect Fjarðaál’s potroom roof from platforms indoors to avoid exposing ironworkers to the howling gusts outside.

 From the smelter there are spectacular views of the northern lights in spring and fall.
 In summer, there is almost perpetual daylight.
 But it can be a desolate place in winter, when the sun peers over the horizon for only a few hours each day.